deepskystacker/DSS/Installers/README.txt

 1. Fixed a memory leak in the new code that uses LibRaw.

 2. Further performance enhancements to Median-Kappa-Sigma processing (20% faster than 4.2.0).

+3. Entropy calculation for Entropy Weighted Average now computed in parallel.

 Welcome to DeepSkyStacker 4.2.0